 - (1) The amounts reflect the full grant date fair value for awards granted during the indicated year.
 The grant date fair value was computed in accordance with ASC Topic 718, Compensation-Stock Compensation.
-Unlike the calculations contained in our financial statements, this calculation does not give effect to any estimate of forfeitures related to service-based vesting, but assumes that the executive will perform the requisite service for the award to vest in full.
-The assumptions we used in valuing options are described in Note 8 to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018. - (2) The amounts reflect the portion of each named executive officer's target bonus paid based on the achievement of our corporate goals, which for 2018 are discussed further below under "-Narrative to Summary Compensation Table-Annual Bonus."
-For Ms. Palczuk and Mr. Bonaccorso, their annual bonus for the year was prorated based on their respective start dates with the Company during 2018. - (3) Includes our 401(k) plan matching contributions and life insurance premiums paid by us. - (4) Mr. White has served as our President and Chief Executive Officer since December 2017.
-Mr. White is also a member of our Board of Directors, but did not receive any additional compensation in his capacity as a director. - (5) Ms. Palczuk began serving as our Chief Operating Officer in February 2018 and did not receive any compensation from us in 2017.
-Ms. Palczuk was terminated as our Chief Operating Officer effective on April 22, 2019. - (6) Mr. Bonaccorso has served as our Chief Commercial Officer since February 2018 and did not receive any compensation from us in 2017.
+Consistent with the calculations contained in our financial statements, this calculation does not give effect to any estimate of forfeitures related to service-based vesting, but assumes that the executive will perform the requisite service for the award to vest in full.
+The assumptions we used in valuing options are described in Note 9 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022. - (2) The amounts reflect the portion of each named executive officer's target bonus paid based on the achievement of our corporate goals, which are discussed further below under "-Narrative to Summary Compensation Table-Annual Bonus." - (3) Includes our 401(k) plan matching contributions, life insurance premiums and phone and parking allowances paid by us.

-Outstanding Equity Awards as of December 31, 2018
+Outstanding Equity Awards as of December 31, 2022

-The following table sets forth certain information about equity awards granted to our named executive officers that remain outstanding as of December 31, 2018:
+The following table sets forth certain information about equity awards granted to our named executive officers that remain outstanding as of December 31, 2022: